IRS Warns Employers to Beware of ERC Scams

 At this point, they have invested significant man-hours in your case for no payment in return.
-Unwilling to take the loss, fraudulent companies will instead claim that you do qualify, without providing the necessary evidence to the IRS.
+Unwilling to take the loss, ERC scam companies will instead claim that you do qualify, without providing the necessary evidence to the IRS.
 Unaware of this, you will be happy to learn you qualify for a sizable ERC refund check and send a percentage of it to your service provider.
-But if the IRS investigates your claim or your company is audited, you could be charged with ERC fraud.
+But if the IRS investigates your claim or your company is audited, you could be subject to tax penalties and interest.

 If you encounter an Employee Retention Credit scam, you can report the information to the IRS using Information Referral Form 3949-A.

 Will Your ERC Stand Up Against IRS Auditors?